Tim Green: Writing career

-Legal career and apartment management
+Legal career

-As an attorney, Green has been counsel with the law firm Barclay Damon LLP in New York State since February 1999.
+As an attorney, Green has been Of Counsel with the law firm Barclay Damon LLP in New York State since February 1999.
 He has assisted in growing and developing the firm's client base, focusing on energy and intellectual property.
-In May 2014, Green partnered with former Assistant District Attorney Scott Brenneck.
-Their firm, Team Green Lawyers, PLLC, is composed of former prosecutors that are now working privately and offering criminal defense services.

-Green owns $26 million worth of apartment complexes in central New York as well as buildings in Vernon, Utica, and Plattsburgh, New York.
-They are managed by a company, Green National, that he owns with his son.
-The largest building, Skyline Apartments in Syracuse, New York, is a 12-story 364-unit building which has become the source of local controversy, having been cited for numerous code violations as well as security and accessibility concerns.
-In March 2021, a woman was murdered in the building, and local police said they were "frustrated with the efforts of management" at the building, which tenants say has worsened since the Greens took over.
+Podcast

+Tim Green hosts a podcast called "Tim Green's Nothing Left Unsaid", which is unique in its use of advanced AI voice cloning technology by ElevenLabs.
+The podcast employs an AI voice cloned from Green's old recordings, allowing him to communicate and conduct deep conversations with various guests despite him having lost much of his voice and movement to ALS.
+The podcast explores themes such as religion, personal beliefs, and transitions in faith, featuring notable figures from various fields and contributing to important discussions on contemporary issues.

+Notable guests include Troy Aikman, Joe Buck, Brian Kilmeade, Merit Cudkowicz, Bill Goldberg, John Driskell Hopkins, Howard Lutnick, Bob Costas, Arthur Blank, Lesley Stahl, James Lankford, Adam Fox, Carl Hiaasen, Roger Goodell, Will Cain, Aaron Lazar and Mark Brunell.

 Personal life

 Green lives in upstate New York with his wife, Illyssa, five children, and three dogs.

-Green was diagnosed with a slow-progressing form of amyotrophic lateral sclerosis in 2016, a diagnosis he didn't reveal publicly until November 14, 2018, in a Facebook post.
+Green was diagnosed with a slow-progressing form of amyotrophic lateral sclerosis in 2016 at age 53, a diagnosis he did not reveal publicly until November 14, 2018, in a Facebook post.
 He was featured on the November 18 edition of 60 Minutes and the NFL on Fox's Thanksgiving broadcast on November 22, discussing his life and struggles with the disease.

+In response to his diagnosis, Green launched TackleALS, a campaign dedicated to raising funds for ALS research.